-4.1.....
-Setting
+4.1 Setting

-Set the link transfer roller so that it runs fully over the numbering head, by releasing it's locking screw with a 2mm Allen key.
+Set the Ink Transfer Roller so that it runs fully over the numbering head, by releasing it's locking screw with a 2mm Allen key.

-Set the inking pod position by releasing it's thumb screw and positioning it so that it inks up the transfer roller, in the area above the numbering head.
+Set the Inking Pod position by releasing it's thumb screw and positioning it so that it inks up the Transfer Roller, in the area above the numbering head.

-4.2.....
-Fitting Ink Roller to Pod
+4.2 Fitting Ink Roller to Pod

-The inking pod assembly may be removed from the machine by removing the locking thumb screw and lifting the pod off the shaft.
+The Inking Pod Assembly may be removed from the machine by removing the locking thumb screw and lifting the Pod off the shaft.

-There are two types of ink roller available, the standard preloaded type, and a re-inkable type.
-The ink roller may be replaced by removing the ink roller screw (see Fig 4.21), using a 4mm Allen key.
+There are two types of lnk Roller available, the standard preloaded type and a re-inkable type.
+The lnk Roller may be replaced by removing the ink roller screw, (see Fig 4.21) using a 4mm Allen key.

-4.3 .....Re-fitting the Inking Pod
+4.3 Re-fitting the Inking Pod

-To re-fit the inking pod assembly to the machine, slot it over the locking collar and rotate the collar until the screw hole is visible through the hole in the ink pod.
+To re-fit the Inking Pod Assembly to the machine, slot it over the locking collar and rotate the collar until the screw hole is visible through the hole in the Ink Pod.
 Fit the locking screw and tighten.

-When not in use, the inking pod assemblies may be supported on the sides of the machine.
-Re-inkable rollers MUST ALWAYS be stored at the side when not in use, to prevent a flat spot occurring on the roller. (see section 4.4 on page 20).
+When not in use, the Inking Pod Assemblies may be supported on the sides of the machine.
+Re-inkable rollers MUST ALWAYS be stored at the side when not in use, to prevent a flat spot occurring on the roller. (see 4.4 on page 16)